 As we’ve written in the past, we all assume we have more time than we do.
 So, while employee time management might not be high on your list of management priorities, inevitably it crosses over from a personal issue to a business one.
 And that’s when it’s up to you to start looking for solutions.

 Let’s look at a few ways to tell if your employees are struggling with their time management and how you can help.

 Employee time management: 5 ways to help your team manage their time better

-When you dig into the kinds of time management issues most professionals face, it’s clear they’re not always self inflicted.
+When you dig into the kinds of employee time management issues most companies face, it’s clear they’re not always self-inflicted.